thoughtspot/thoughtspot.github.io/_admin/loading/change-schema.md

          PRIMARY KEY;
     ```

     Dropping a primary key can impact existing worksheets, answers, and pinboards.
 The system warns you if dropping a primary key impacts other objects.
-To continue, use the `--allow_unsafe` flag.

 4. Add a new primary key, if desired: